Donald Trump to reimpose sanctions on Iran. What happens next?

 Breaking News Emails

-The Trump administration announced it will reintroduce sanctions on Iran Tuesday at 12:01 a.m.
-ET, a consequence of the president's decision to withdraw from the landmark 2015 nuclear deal.
+The Trump administration announced it will reintroduce sanctions on Iran at a minute after midnight Monday ET, a consequence of the president's decision to withdraw from the landmark 2015 nuclear deal.

+"What is happening today is part of a coordinated campaign of pressure on Tehran that President Trump put in place since day one of his administration," according to a senior administration official who spoke to reporters on condition of anonymity.

 What will these measures involve, how do they affect America and Tehran, and what could be coming next?